 Secondments vary depending on the season and on the changing needs of our member companies.
 However, as an illustration, common secondments include:

 The career paths of our 350+ alumni are wide and varied.
 Initially many MDS trainees go into middle management positions and they tend to progress rapidly after this thanks to the broad experiences and training they have received whilst on MDS.
 Examples of roles taken on by trainees immediately after MDS include:

 The variety of experience in up to 4 member companies is so difficult to put a price tag on.
 However, this is what is cited time and time again by trainees as the most valuable elements of the MDS scheme.
-The other major benefit is the top quality training delivered by a variety of establishments, including IGD, Cranfield School of Management and Matthew Hunter Associates.
+The other major benefit is the Management and Leadership Level 5 qualification, accredited by the Chartered Management Institute.